spacetelescope/stginga/docs/source/plugins_manual/mosaicauto.rst

 quick-look tool, not an
 `AstroDrizzle <http://ssb.stsci.edu/doc/stsci_python_x/drizzlepac.doc/html/index.html>`_
 replacement.
 Currently, such a mosaic can only be created once per Ginga session.

 Once the mosaic is successfully created, user can select the desired image name(s) to highlight associated footprint(s) on the mosaic.
 User can also save an image list of the selected image(s).
+Optionally, the mosaic itself can be saved using :ref:`local-plugin-saveimage`.

 It is customizable using ``~/.ginga/plugin_Mosaic.cfg``, which is the same file used for Ginga's core ``Mosaic`` plugin.
 Here, only the critical parameters or